-While allowing for individual variation, it’s generally accepted that the range of human hearing goes from a very low 20 Hertz (Hz) up to 20,000Hz, more frequently written as 20kHz.
-Hertz is a term used to describe frequency with 1Hz equal to one sound wave cycle per second.
-In the strictest of terms, a full-range speaker would be capable of accurately reproducing this entire range, 20Hz to 20kHz, seamlessly and naturally.
-In practical terms, no speaker, and certainly not one that’s limited to the size of bookshelf speakers, can do that.
-In relatively simple terms, the reason is that the low frequency driver simply isn’t large enough to move enough air to produce tones down to 20Hz.
+Small bookshelf speakers produce a frequency range that rarely falls below 40Hz.
+In the strictest of terms, a full-range speaker would be capable of accurately reproducing the entire range from 20Hz to 20kHz.
+In practical terms, no speaker, and certainly not one the size of bookshelf speakers, can do that.
+This is because the low-frequency driver simply isn’t large enough to move the air required to produce tones down to 20Hz.

-The amount of amplifier power required to effectively drive a pair of speakers doesn’t specifically relate to the sound that will be produced by it, but it is important to know with regard to matching electronic components with the right speakers.
+The amount of amplifier power required to effectively drive a pair of speakers doesn’t tell you how good they will sound, but it is important to know with regard to matching electronic components with the right speakers.
 Klipsch doesn’t state a specific minimum input wattage, but it’s impressive to note that it will handle a substantial 85W of power on a continuous basis – quite a feat for bookshelf speakers of this size.
 It will also handle peak power, or transients, of up to 340W.
 That can be particularly important when watching films with explosions or similar sound effects.
 It will also handle the most dramatic of musical crescendos.

 The Klipsch B-20 is magnetically shielded.
 This guards against interference from other devices, in particular CRT televisions or monitors.
 That can be important in a home theater arrangement.